 Instead, large pension fund managers, and other long-term investors, would do well to think about how their capital can steer the economic system towards the best possible outcome, rather than blindly accepting the “most likely” outcome.
 This is even more important when the “most likely” outcome is not a good one.

 As Alan Kay (who effectively invented the iPad in 1968) said, “The best way to predict the future is to invent it”, and the best way to invent the future is to invest in it.

 There are many smart people out there thinking about how we can deploy pension capital to produce better long-term outcomes.
 Here are some links to a few of them:

 Accounting for Sustainability – Set up by HRH The Prince of Wales in 2004 “To help ensure that sustainability – considering what we do not only in terms of ourselves and today, but also of others and tomorrow – is not just talked and worried about, but becomes embedded in organizations’ “DNA”.

 Global Sustainability – Short film giving an overview of the issues that Accounting for Sustainability is working on.

 Jeremy Grantham – Speaking at the Accounting for Sustainability Forum in 2011 on the major issues facing the global economy.

 Jeremy Grantham – Speaking to Charlie Rose on those same issues in 2012.

 The City and capitalism for the long-term – A series of videos covering an event hosted by the Chartered Institute of Management Accountants and Tomorrow’s Company.
-Keynote speech by Dominic Barton, Global Managing Director of McKinsey & Company is the most relevant video (you can read a related article from Dominic here).
+The keynote speech by Dominic Barton, Global Managing Director of McKinsey & Company, is the most relevant video (you can read a related article from Dominic here).